 Give a warm welcome to mobile shoppers

-Start by making sure your website is mobile friendly (you can test it with Google’s Mobile-Friendly Test).
-Just keep in mind that even though your online store can be accessed on mobile devices, it doesn’t mean your business is ready for mobile sales.
+Start by making sure your website is mobile-friendly (you can test it with Google’s Mobile-Friendly Test).
+But remember, even though your online store can be accessed on mobile devices, it doesn’t mean your business is ready for mobile sales.

 Optimize your checkout process

 Your holiday marketing campaigns are up and running, your products are ready, and you have customers visiting your store.
 But can they buy your products without a hitch?

 The checkout process on your store should be simple and intuitive.
 And the best way to check it, is to go through it yourself.
 Remember, at this point, less is more.

 If you have a single-page checkout, make sure the form isn’t cluttered and every field you ask your customers to fill is necessary rather than “good to know.”
 The same piece of advice applies to a multi-page checkout process.